dudelisius/livewire-tiptap/README.md

 I do want to shout out the awesome [Fluxui editor](https://fluxui.dev/components/editor) because the way they integrated the editor and provided options for usage has been of inspiration.

+## Requirements

+- PHP: 8.3 or higher
+- Laravel: 11.x or higher
+- Livewire: 3.6 or higher
+- Spatie Laravel Package Tools: 1.16 or higher

 ## Installation

 Install via Composer: